programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 let raycasterM, pointer, selectedObj; // for mouse controls
 ```

-A raycaster and pointer (an x,y vector) need to be created.
+A raycaster and pointer (an x, y vector) need to be created.
 Errors can occur if declared objects are empty, so make ```selectedObj``` a torus initially.

 **Within** the init function definition, **after** the following code: